mtlynch/whatgotdone/README.md

 * CORS is enabled in dev mode so that the frontend can make CORS requests to the backend from a different HTTP port.
 * CSRF protection is disabled in dev mode because the Vue dev server doesn't know how to render the `<meta name="csrf-token" />` tag.
 * Page titles don't work properly in dev mode because the Vue dev server doesn't know how to render the `<title>` tag.
-* The Content Security Policy header in dev mode needs `unsafe-eval`, whereas we disable this in production.
+* The Content Security Policy header in dev mode needs `unsafe-eval` and `unsafe-inline`, whereas we disable this in production.

 ### Optional: Run backend unit tests